Saga of the Ruckers

 - The GM needs to ruck regularly between the sessions and track it.

 - The GM needs to choose the beverage of the day, which consists of a volume, a liquid, and a brand.
 All three properties need to align with beverages that are purchasable in the location of the campaign.
-Usually this area is 6 km of circumference from the starting point.
+Usually this area is 6 km radius from the starting point.

 Guesses (Properties) | Values |